nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

-The `MainWindow` contains a `ControlBox` that holds multiple `Filter` that represent each `AttributeFilter`.
+The `MainWindow` contains a `ControlBox` that holds multiple `Filter` that represents each `AttributeFilter`.

 #### More about Ui

 The `UI` component uses the JavaFx UI framework.
-The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
+The layout of these UI parts is defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/AY2122S2-CS2103T-T09-4/tp/tree/master/src/main/java/seedu/ibook/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2122S2-CS2103T-T09-4/tp/tree/master/src/main/resources/view/MainWindow.fxml)

 The css files can be found in [`src/main/resources/view/css`](https://github.com/AY2122S2-CS2103T-T09-4/tp/tree/master/src/main/resources/view/css), the images used are located in [`src/main/resources/images`](https://github.com/AY2122S2-CS2103T-T09-4/tp/tree/master/src/main/resources/images)